DOWingard/Minkowski-Sum-Real-Time-Visualizer-with-Convex-Triangulation/docs/Overview.md

 # Project Overview

-Interactive simulation for Minkowksi sums with ear clipping for convex polygon triangulation
+Interactive simulation for Minkowksi sums with ear clipping for non-convex polygon triangulation

 ---